Dick's Sporting sees hit from firearm policy changes

-(Reuters) - Dick’s Sporting Goods Inc (DKS.N), the U.S. retailer who raised the minimum age to purchase firearms following the massacre at a Florida high school, said on Tuesday it expected the impact from the changes to linger throughout 2018.
+March 13 (Reuters) - Dick’s Sporting Goods Inc, the U.S. retailer who raised the minimum age to purchase firearms following the massacre at a Florida high school, said on Tuesday it expected the impact from the changes to linger throughout 2018.

 The company’s shares were down nearly 5 percent at $31.